anstar123/SOP/README.md

 3. Pieces fall to the lowest available spot in the column
 4. First player to connect 4 pieces in a row (horizontally, vertically, or diagonally) wins
 5. If the board fills up with no winner, it's a draw

-## Tips to Win

-1. Try to control the middle columns
-2. Look for ways to create multiple winning chances at once
-3. Block the computer's winning moves
-4. Build your pieces from the bottom up
-5. Try to create diagonal patterns

 ## How the Computer Thinks